-Since launching the St. David’s Foundation COVID-19 Recovery Fund in April 2020, the Foundation received more than 300 applications for the first phase of funding, demonstrating the significant and growing need within our region.
+Since launching the St. David’s Foundation COVID-19 Recovery Fund in April 2020, the Foundation received more than 550 applications for Phase I and II, demonstrating the significant and growing need within our region.
 In working alongside our community, equity guided our funding decisions ensuring that organizations receiving funding were reflective of the diversity found in the applicant pool and in our Central Texas region – specifically communities most severely and disproportionately impacted by pandemic.

-Of the 77 organizations receiving Phase I grants, 66% represent new relationships for the Foundation and reflect our commitment to raise up nonprofits that are often overlooked, such as smaller grassroots organizations and those in rural communities.
+Phase I prioritized immediate needs for those most impacted by COVID-19 including access to basic needs (e.g. food access, rent/financial assistance), healthcare (e.g. dental, mental and primary care) and factors which contribute to the social determinants of health (e.g. education and transportation).
+Of the 77 organizations receiving Phase I grants, 66% represented new relationships for the Foundation and reflected our commitment to raise up nonprofits that are often overlooked, such as smaller grassroots organizations and those in rural communities.
 Further, 29% of all applications received were from organizations led by people of color, and, among the final cohort of grant recipients, this increased to 36%.
 The selection process ensured that our funding would benefit and support the communities most severely and disproportionately impacted by the pandemic.

-Below, we invite you to learn more about the breakdown of organizations as part of the $3.5 Million awarded in Phase I of the Recovery Fund.
-Please continue to check this page for updates regarding Phase II recipients.
+Below, we invite you to learn more about the breakdown of organizations as part of the $3.5 million awarded in Phase I and nearly $6.5 million awarded as part of Phase II of the Recovery Fund.

 Advocacy Outreach will use funding to support the basic survival needs of families impacted by COVID-19.
 The funding will also support education needs ranging from books to early childhood curriculum and associated postage to continue the organization’s work with family literacy participants who are now home bound.